-• To move the camera frame: Position the cursor over any of its edges or over the centre.
-When the cursor becomes \clubsuit , click and drag on the camera frame to reposition it.
+- 2. Do one of the following: - To move the camera frame: Position the cursor over any of its edges or over the centre.
+When the cursor becomes \ddot , click and drag on the camera frame to reposition it.

 To zoom in or zoom out: Position the cursor over one of the corners of the camera frame.
-When the cursor becomes , click and drag on the corner to resize the camera frame.
+When the cursor becomes √, click and drag on the corner to resize the camera frame.
 Shrinking the camera frame will zoom in on your scene, and expanding it will zoom out.

 • To rotate the camera: Position the cursor just outside one of its corners.
-When the cursor becomes \diamondsuit , click and drag to rotate the camera frame.
+When the cursor becomes ♀ , click and drag to rotate the camera frame.